phaserjs/phaser/README.md

 * Stage CSS3 transforms!!!
 Color tints, sepia, greyscale, all of those cool things :)
 * Cameras should have option to be input disabled + Pointers should check which camera they are over before doing Sprite selection
 * Can Cameras be positioned within the world?
+* Added JSON Texture Atlas object support.
+* Bug in AnimationManager set frame/frameName - the width/height are trimmed and wrong
+* RenderOrderID won't work across cameras - but then neither do Pointers yet anyway

 V1.0.0